 "You have to say that."

 "No, I don't.
 I could say you were sexy, which you are.
 Or pretty.
-Or handsome.
+Or attractive.
 But you are beautiful."

 She felt something crack inside of her.
 It was as if he knew where all the walls were around her heart and was systematically battering them down in his gentle way.